yeoman/yeoman.io/app/gettingstarted.md

 > Injects your Bower dependencies into your RequireJS configuration.

 # If you're not using RequireJS...
-grunt bower-install
+grunt bowerInstall
 > Injects your dependencies into your index.html file.
 ```

 It’s as simple as that.

-*Your chosen generator may not include the grunt tasks "bower" and "bower-install".
+*Your chosen generator may not include the grunt tasks "bower" and "bowerInstall".
 You can read more about how to install and use these at [grunt-bower-requirejs](https://github.com/yeoman/grunt-bower-requirejs) and [grunt-bower-install](https://github.com/stephenplusplus/grunt-bower-install).*

 ## Grunt